 Because this is talking about me.

-I I really realized I I I am that man.
+I really realized I am that man.

-I always get emotional when I speak about these things because it is um so um uh I I still remember it just how I felt this load of guilt and sin, and and after two years of really battling against all of these things,
+I always get emotional when I speak about these things because it is so, I still remember it, just how I felt this load of guilt and sin.

-um I came to realize, you know, I I had read John's gospel so many times, and I read this text that Jesus Christ says, um, I am the way, the truth and the life.
+And after two years of really battling against all of these things, I came to realize, you know, I had read John's Gospel so many times and I read this text that Jesus Christ says, I am the way, the truth, and the life.

 No man cometh unto the Father but by me.

-I read that, and for I don't know, maybe fifth time or something like that, and um and my eyes were opened.
+I read that and for, I don't know, maybe fifth time or something like that.

-But there was a question, if I could say this as well, I'm waffling on, but I there's a question that a friend of friend at school asked me, and he said this, he said, What would you do with your sins on that final day?
+But there was a question, if I could say this as well, I'm waffling on, but there's a question that a friend at school asked me, and he said this.

-So I had all this guilt, I had all this burden on my back, as it were, and he said, What would you do with your sins on that final day?
+And he said, what would you do with your sins on that final day?

-And I remember talking to my parents, I remember talking to other Zoroastrian friends and even writing to one of the priests saying, What what does our religion teach about sin?
+I remember talking to other Zoroastrian friends and even writing to one of the priests saying, what does our religion teach about sin?

 These boys at school, they know for sure, but how can I know for sure?

-Our our religion is ancient, don't you know?
+Our religion is ancient.

 Don't question it.

-And so every time someone says to me, you're not allowed to ask questions.
+And so every time someone says to me, you're not allowed to ask questions, that for me, it's a red rag to the bull.

 I have to question it.

-And so I said that was the final straw, as the English say, that broke the camel's back.
+And so I said, that was the final straw, as the English say, that broke the camel's back.

-I became quite disillusioned in this because I thought I have this guilt of sin, I have this debt to God, and what I have been brought up in has no solution.
+I became quite disillusioned in this because I thought, I have this guilt of sin, I have this debt to God, and what I have been brought up in has no solution.

 It is ancient, but all it's saying is work harder, do more, be more committed.